pachyderm/pachyderm/doc/fundamentals/s3gateway.md

 notes:

-* Generally, you would not call these endpoints directly, but rather use a tool or library that calls them.
+* Generally, you would not call these endpoints directly, but rather use a tool or library designed to work with S3-like APIs.
+Because of that, some working knowledge of S3 and HTTP is assumed.
 * You can only interact with the HEAD commit of non-authorization-gated PFS branches through the gateway.
 * The operations outlined below largely mirror those documented in S3's